 - showing the defendant violated a traffic law.
 A police report can be helpful for determining this.

 - the plaintiff’s own testimony regarding what happened, and

 - examination of evidence at the accident scene, including vehicle damage.

 Occasionally a plaintiff will share fault with the defendant.
-In these cases it must be shown that the plaintiff’s own conduct played a role in causing his or her injuries in addition to the defendant’s negligence.
+In these cases, it must be shown that the plaintiff’s own conduct played a role in causing his or her injuries in addition to the defendant’s negligence.
 For example, in the car accident scenario, perhaps the defendant made an abrupt left turn in front of the plaintiff’s car.
-But if the plaintiff was shown to be driving at a limit above the speed limit the the jury or insurance adjuster might decide that the plaintiff’s own negligence played a part in causing the accident.
+But if the plaintiff was shown to be driving at a limit above the speed limit the jury or insurance adjuster might decide that the plaintiff’s own negligence played a part in causing the accident.